noteandmark/spring-studyworks/README.md

 - added sorting of books by year
 - a page for searching books by title and matching initial letters
 - added an automatic check to see if a person is overdue to return a book

----
-# BookKeepingSB

-*Technologies used*

-Java11, Spring Boot

-Spring Security, Java JWT

-Spring Data JPA, PostgreSQL

-Hibernate Validator

-This is an implementation of the previous task, translated to the Spring Boot platform.
-Many new features have been added to the project: such as authentication and user authorisation both via web pages and POST requests

-# Main features
-- all the opportunities presented in the BookKeeping
-- user authentication and authorisation with Spring Security component
-- option login without and with csrf token
-- restricting user logins to pages depending on the role
-- password encryption with HMAC256 algorithm
-- ability to receive and send jwt token